vothanhtuan1989/url_shortener_service/README.md

 ```

 #### Step 3: shorten a URL
-- Copy YOUR_EMAIL and YOUR_AUTHENTICATION_TOKEN response from step 2 and change YOUR_ORIGINAL_URL that you want to shorten
+- To shorten a URL, copy YOUR_EMAIL and YOUR_AUTHENTICATION_TOKEN from the response you get in step 2, and change YOUR_ORIGINAL_URL to the URL you want.

 ```command
   curl -i --location --request POST 'https://url-shorten.thanhtuan.tech/api/v1/urls/shorten' \